SimonBlanke/Gradient-Free-Optimizers/README.md

 <br>

-Hill climbing iteration + increases epsilon by a factor if no better neighbour was found.
+Hill climbing algorithm with the addition of increasing epsilon by a factor if no better neighbour was found.

 <br>